Last Updated on

 - Exit pupil Distance (eye relief): 17.
 3mm

 Who other than the best to claim the #1 spot in this category?
 The Swarovski EL Range 10X42 is certainly more than what mere words can describe.

 With SwaroBright, SwaroAim, and the FieldPro package all wrapped up in a svelte package, you’ll have no choice but to bend your knee to this beauty.
 You’ll probably have more than what you will ever need, but what heck, you may as well have it anyway.

 And, with a built-in inclinometer, you know what this means right?
 It’s a laser rangefinding binocular too!
 To see how this $3000+ device integrates both rangefinding and binocular technology into one, feel free to take our review as seriously as you want.

 Swarovski EL 42 10X42

-And again, Swarovski snags another spot in the top 3 reveal with the new to 2016 Swarovski EL 42 10X42.
+And again, Swarovski snags another spot in the top 3 with the Swarovski EL 42 10X42.

 With SwaroVision, SwaroClean, and SwaroBright technologies, it’s every part the above-mentioned EL Range non-laser rangefinding counterpart.